Home Compare NESTE.HE vs VLO

 Neste Oyj vs Valero Energy: Which Stock Looks Stronger in 2026?

 Valero Energy holds the cleaner structural position, with the lead spread across stability and valuation.
-Neste Oyj still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Neste Oyj does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (NESTE.HE: STOXX 600, VLO: Russell 1000).
+Peer scores are normalised within each company's primary universe (NESTE.HE: STOXX 600, VLO: S&P 500).

-The lead is spread across stability and valuation, rather than sitting in one isolated gap.
-The overall score gap is 22 points in favour of Valero Energy Corporation.
+This is not just a one-metric split: both stability and valuation materially support the lead.
+The overall score gap is 26 points in favour of Valero Energy Corporation.

 INDUSTRY COMPARISON